leezhenghui/leezhenghui.github.io/_posts/2018-10-10-build-a-scalable-system-basics.md

 So far, we walk through the scalability model, typical application archiectures, roughly explanations for each architectures and finally give my answer to the question of `can go with MSA on my new project`.
 In a nutshell, MSA is not a silver bullet for all of architecture challenges.
 But it does can empower your team to reach new levels of scale and agility.

-In next post, let's explore the runtime challenges in MSA, and the technical stack we choose for a startups in MSA.
+In next post, let's explore the runtime challenges in MSA, and what aspects we need to consider to make a decision of architecture mode for MSA.

 {% include common/series.html %}